 Vital Communities

-Investing targeted resources in a small number of place-based initiatives and organizations that provide infrastructure support to neighborhoods
+Investing targeted resources in a small number of place-based initiatives and organizations that provide infrastructure support to neighborhoods.

 A woman shopping for produce in a grocery store.